 How to Lower Your Rates After a Claim

 If a recent accident causes a price increase, it’s not always the end of the world.
 There are plenty of ways you can lower your costs, including:

 - Taking advantage of discounts.
-The easiest way to save on car insurance is by qualifying for discounts, such as bundling or insuring multiple cars.
+The easiest way to save on your premium is by qualifying for rate reductions, such as bundling or other auto discounts.
 There may even be some that you don’t know you’re eligible for.
 Be sure to speak to your agent to look for extra savings opportunities.

 - Raising your deductible.
 By increasing your deductible, you’ll pay less each month for coverage.
 This is because you’re taking on more financial risk.
 Only do this if you can afford to pay the amount if you file a claim.

 - Shopping around.
 Another insurer may be willing to give you a better deal.
-It’s a good idea to gather quotes from several carriers and compare them.
+It’s a good idea to gather quotes and compare them.
 This way, you can find the best deal.

 - Lowering your coverage limits.
 Sometimes, you’re paying for more than you need to.
 You can always lower your limits (as long as you meet the minimum amount in your state) so that you don’t pay as much.
 This is only a good idea if you’re comfortable with having less coverage.
 You should speak with an agent before doing so.

 - Drive a safe car.
-By picking a car with excellent safety ratings, you’ll pay less for insurance.
+By picking a car with excellent safety ratings, you’ll pay less for coverage.

 - Maintain good credit.
-In some states, insurers factor your credit score into your rates.
+In some states, your credit score factors into your rates.
 Your provider will likely charge you less if you can keep your credit history in good shape.